 The use of mise en abyme adds layers of complexity to the narrative, encouraging readers to view it from different perspectives.
 This method, often called recursion or self-reflexive embeddings, creates a frame story that envelops multiple subplots, weaving them into a cohesive whole.
 It is akin to a Matryoshka doll, where each layer reveals another story.

 Such a narrative device challenges readers to parse through the layers of self-similarity and self-reference, enriching the text by adding depth beyond the simple surface story.
-In doing so, it fosters a deeper engagement from the audience, compelling them to reflect on how these narratives interlink.
+In doing so, it leads to deeper engagement from the audience, compelling them to reflect on how these narratives interlink.

 Enhances Themes and Motifs